 Publisher & Editor-in-Chief

-The article "Renewed Energy" appeared in the February 2021 issue of Power Transmission Engineering.
+The article "I know a Guy" appeared in the December 2021 issue of Power Transmission Engineering.